srijanshukla18/kubectl-smart/examples.md

 ---

-This comprehensive guide shows you everything kubectl-smart can do.
-It's designed to be your intelligent co-pilot for Kubernetes debugging - turning chaos into clarity, and reactive troubleshooting into proactive problem prevention! 🎯
+This guide covers kubectl-smart's current capabilities.
+The tool is designed to help with Kubernetes debugging by providing structured analysis and issue prioritization.

+> ⚠️ **Beta software** - Please report any issues or share feedback on your experience!